HaireLab/lejos-al-desierto/README.md

 # lejos-al-desierto
 # Away to the wilderness!
-## A collaborative effort with @jamiesanderlin
+## A collaborative effort with jamiesanderlin
-## Look for updates and more documentation coming soon.

-This repository is home to data and code used to select field site locations in the US Sky Islands and the Mogollon Rim/Plateau for the 2023 field season.
+The purpose of the repository is to describe basic steps used to select field site locations in the US Sky Islands and the Mogollon Rim/Plateau for the 2023 field season.
+The code is not repeatable without access to datasets that we input and generated during processing.

+Funding credit: Southwest Climate Adaptation Center swcasc.arizona.edu

 # Algorithm
 ## Candidate points
 1. Read in the data, transform to common crs and subset to the study region.
-2. Identify all potential candidate sample locations by first extracting points from all raster cells using forward climate velocity layer as a template.
+2. Identify all potential candidate sample locations by first extracting center points from all raster cells using forward climate velocity layer as a template.
 3. Join the ownership, climate and fire data with the candidate points.
 ## Previously sampled points
 1. Read in the data for point locations sampled previously in the United States and Mexico.